ElianaScript/kanban-board_14/README.md

 @ElianaScript

 # License
-Distributed under the MIT License.
-See LICENSE for more information.
+Distributed under the MIT license.
+See [LICENSE](LICENSE) for more information.